 An example of synthetic biology in action: These human cells from the Garton lab are engineered to turn from red to blue when they detect molecules associated with inflammatory disease.
 In the future, human cells could be engineered to deliver therapeutics when they detect inflammation, meaning a person with a disease like arthritis may never even know they have it.
 (Image provided by Michael Garton.)

-The Leap into the Future series looks at emerging areas or aspects of regenerative medicine.
-In this article, Paul Fraumeni talks with Michael Garton, assistant professor at the University of Toronto’s (U of T’s) Institute of Biomedical Engineering, about how his lab integrates synthetic biology and regenerative medicine, working toward the goal of creating cells that are better than nature.
+In this article, author Paul Fraumeni talks with Michael Garton, assistant professor at the University of Toronto’s (U of T’s) Institute of Biomedical Engineering, about how his lab integrates synthetic biology and regenerative medicine, working toward the goal of creating cells that are better than nature.

 Michael Garton got his start as a scientist without knowing it – when he was a little kid growing up outside of Nottingham, England, he would take things apart and put them back together again.
 Today, he’s continuing that re-assembly of things, only with cells.